erikcheatham/allThruit/README.md

 - Choose your own media cover and/or generate them with image AI
 - Web scraper to update media list
 - Integrated AI chatbot for proofreading suggestions
+- In app translator, try to make this a front-end solution with back-end AI processing ability

 ══════ ⋆✦ Road Map ✦⋆ ══════